Legal and Ethical Issues

 Initiatives to Strengthen Accounting Compliance

-In fiscal 2020, from the perspective of preventing the spread of COVID-19, the accounting meetings were held online, with 212 people in Japan and overseas participating.
-The accounting training sessions and workshop meetings were also conducted online, with a total of 121 people participating.
+Taking into consideration the need to prevent further spread on COVID-19, accounting meetings were held online, with 267 people in Japan and overseas participating in fiscal 2021 in similar fashion to fiscal 2020.
+The accounting training sessions and workshop meetings were also conducted online, with a total of 75 people participating.

 Tax Compliance Initiatives